-Over the last three years a Curriculum Committee ad hoc Distance Education (DE) Taskforce has met weekly to bi-weekly with the charge of responding to the new federal and state requirements for online/hybrid instruction.
-As we learned more about these requirements and recent innovations at other colleges and system wide, we expanded our goals to include writing a DE plan for our college with goals, objectives, and timelines.
-We are also creating a DE handbook, sample syllabus, new faculty evaluation, and new procedure for requesting DE as a mode of delivery for new and modified courses.
+Over the last three years, a Curriculum Committee ad hoc Distance Education Taskforce has met weekly to biweekly with the charge of responding to the new federal and state requirements for online/hybrid instruction.
+In addition to creating new DE policies and procedures for Regular Effective Contact and requesting DE as a mode of delivery for new and modified courses, the team wrote a comprehensive DE plan for our college with goals, objectives, and timelines.
+It is in the process of completing a DE handbook, including a sample online syllabus.
+A new faculty evaluation form and rubric for online and hybrid instructors is also in progress.